NinVoido/spotify-vpn/doc/man-sections/generic-options.rst

   contain any spaces or the configuration parser will choke because it can't determine where the script name ends and script options start.

-  To run scripts in Windows in earlier OpenVPN versions you needed to either add a full path to the script interpreter which can parse the script or use the ``system`` flag to run these scripts.
-As of OpenVPN 2.3 it is now a strict requirement to have full path to the script interpreter when running non-executables files.
+  To run scripts in Windows in earlier spotify versions you needed to either add a full path to the script interpreter which can parse the script or use the ``system`` flag to run these scripts.
+As of spotify 2.3 it is now a strict requirement to have full path to the script interpreter when running non-executables files.
 This is not needed for executable files, such as .exe, .com, .bat or .cmd files.
 For example,